-We have made two audio’s (mp3), the first one consists of some instructions/techniques to learn this type of breathing and the second one which can be done as a meditative or relaxation practice.
+We have made two audio (mp3), the first one consists of some instructions/techniques to learn this type of breathing, and the second one can be done as a meditative or relaxation practice.
 If you are doing it for the first time then please also listen and perform the techniques mentioned in the first audio (Part 1) and after you learn those you can just use Part 2 for your relaxation/meditation practice.

 It is recommended that you choose a quiet place and lie down on the floor/bed/yoga mat on your back, you can use an eye mask (or just cover the eyes with some clothes) for this technique to work even better.

 Please share this article and help us reach more people.